 Single sign-on.
 Users' Windows credentials are automatically used to access VisualSVN Server, saving them the hassle of additional authentication steps.

 Two-factor authentication.
 Compatibility with two-factor authentication systems (e.g. smart cards) ensures that VisualSVN Server can be easily integrated into a secure enterprise environment.

 Integrated Windows Authentication is the best authentication scheme for Active Directory domain environments.
-This feature is new for VisualSVN Server 2.1 and is available in Enterprise Edition only.
+This feature is available in the Enterprise Edition only.
 You can request free Enterprise Edition evaluation license at the evaluation page.